Asmaa933/WebkeyzTask/README.md

 - Swift.
 - RxSwift.
 - Alamofire: for HTTP networking.
-- ObjectMapper: Parsing JSON.
+- ObjectMapper: Convert objects to and from JSON.
 - MapKit: Show Location.
 - SDWebImage: Show images from URL.